Tom Murphy Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.59 team ERA that ranks second among all MLB pitching staffs.
+- The Rays have the fourth-ranked team ERA among all MLB pitching staffs (3.66).

-- The Rays rank 11th in baseball in home runs allowed (86 total, one per game).
+- The Rays give up the 10th-fewest home runs in baseball (88 total, one per game).

-- The lefty's most recent appearance came on Thursday, June 22 against the Kansas City Royals, when he threw 3 2/3 innings, surrendering two earned runs while giving up four hits.
+- His last time out came on Wednesday against the Arizona Diamondbacks, when the right-hander went four innings, surrendering six earned runs while giving up seven hits.

+- The 22-year-old has a 4.58 ERA and 12.4 strikeouts per nine innings in 11 games this season, while giving up a batting average of .248 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.